matteosaveriano/ESDS/README.md

 An implementation of the ESDS approach described in [(Saveriano, 2020)](https://arxiv.org/pdf/2003.11290.pdf).

 ## Demo description
-- `main_LASA.m`: a demo to run ESDS on the LASA Handwritten dataset.
+- `main_LASA.m`: a demo to run ESDS on the LASA Handwriting dataset.

 ## Software Requirements
 The code is developed and tested under `Ubuntu 18.04` and `Matlab2019b`.